Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

 Working in Unix
 ^^^^^^^^^^^^^^^

-Most of the work will not be done with R-Studio but in Unix.
+Most of the work will not be done with R but with Unix.

 * To access the remote server’s terminal click on **Terminal** on top of the console panel (picture 1, red frame).
 * To enlarge the panel you can click onto the yellow framed button in picture 1.